NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 Considering the high computational cost of the simulation, the CFD models can only be run remotely using High-Performance Computing (HPC) resources at DesignSafe-CI.
 Thus, the user is required to have DesignSafe account to run the simulations.
 Also, the generated CFD model is saved locally as a standard OpenFOAM case.
 This will permit the user to copy this directory and run the simulation using their own OpenFOAM installation elsewhere.

 .. note::
 	It is important to note that, no uncertainty is considered in the CFD simulation.
-At this stage of the development, the CFD results inform the workflow in a rather deterministic manner.
+At this stage of development, the CFD results inform the workflow in a rather deterministic manner.

 Overall, the GUI of the CFD-even has two regions, the *Input Panel* where the user can specify details of the CFD model, and the *Model View Panel* for visualizing the geometry and generated mesh (see :numref:`fig-iso-gui-overview`).
 The *Input Panel* contains a tabbed interface for defining different components of the CFD workflow.
 Whereas, the *Model View Panel* holds the VTK representation of the computational domain and a toolbar for manipulating the view of the model.
 Individual components in each part of the GUI are described in the following subsections.